Deep diving behaviour in oceanic manta rays and its potential function

 October 2025

-Calvin S. Beale, Ferawati Runtuboy, Abraham Sianipar, Angela J. E. Beer, Mark Erdmann, Edy Setyawan, Lydia Green, Clinton A. J. Duffy, Samantha Andrzejaczek, Barbara Ann Block, Kerstin Forsberg, Mark Meekan, Adrian C. Gleiss
+Calvin S. Beale, Ferawati Runtuboy, Abraham B. Sianipar, Angela J. E. Beer, Kadarusman, Mark V. Erdmann, Edy Setyawan, Lydia Green, Clinton A. J. Duffy, Samantha Andrzejaczek, Barbara A. Block, Kerstin Forsberg, Mark Meekan & Adrian C. Gleiss

 Abstract